bartvanerp/SPSsite/content/curriculum/information/informationandcommunication_main.md

 # Add menu entry to sidebar.
-[menu.curriculum]                       # name of menu section (main module) name = "Nonlinear signal processing"        # name of this item in that menu weight = 10                           # location in that menu
+[menu.curriculum]                       # name of menu section (main module) name = "Information and communication theory"        # name of this item in that menu weight = 10                           # location in that menu

 +++